FilipMalczak/freestyle-writing/monday_tdd.md

 But now, who are you?

-**fixme analyst? analytic?**
-If you are business person (business analyst, a manager, etc) you can easily judge against (b) option (by running the modified version), but usually you won't be able to understand the code, the least **todo wat** judge it's quality.
+If you are business person (business analyst, a manager, etc), then you probably understand the requirements and if somebody spins the modified product for you, you can easily judge against (b) option.
+Unfortunately, you usually won't be able to read the code.
+If you will, that's great and you hopefully can judge against (b) mostly by reading the code.
+Hopefully you'll be able to spin the modified version on your own.
+Still, you probably won't be very programming-savyy and you may miss code quality issues; besides, low quality usually makes it harder to understand how implementation relates to requirements.

 If you are a tech person, you may be able to judge both code quality and code compliance to requirements.
 That requires a lot of expertise and usually gives